 Take one corner to the opposite corner and seal the edges together using the tines of a fork.

 Place on a baking sheet lined with parchment paper.
 Optional, you can brush the tops with more egg wash.
 We’ve done it with the wash and without and find that the wash just gives it a nice sheen when it comes out of the oven.

 Bake for around 20 minutes, or the dough is golden in color.

 Serve with your favorite dipping sauce.
-We like this creamy crème fraîche BBQ dip below.
+We like this creamy crème fraîche BBQ dip below (recipe provided).
 It provides just enough flavor without taking away from the meaty filling.

 - ½ cup red onion, diced

 - 1/3 cup sweet bell peppers, a mix of red and yellow, diced